top of page

 Marshalls Mono Ltd. (Street Furniture Division) - www.marshalls.co.uk

 Inevitably, this approach will exclude a significant number of cheaper grade, untested products, but this is unavoidable.
 As a rough guide, the cost for the supply and installation of a three-bollard system employing certified products for typical retail premises is circa £3,000 which is around twice the cost of a similar system using heavy duty, but nonetheless, non-certified products which, whilst acting as a deterrent, may not thwart a determined attack.
+This is consistent with normal RiskSTOP policy of promoting “approved products and services” where they exist.

 FURTHER REFERENCE